-European stocks declined, even as the Stoxx Europe 600 Index headed for its second successive monthly rally, after companies including BP Plc and UBS AG (UBSN) reported earnings that missed forecasts.
-U.S. index futures and Asian shares rose.
+European stocks fell, even as the Stoxx Europe 600 Index completed its second straight monthly rally, after companies including BP Plc and UBS AG (UBSN) posted earnings that missed forecasts and investors awaited the outcome of a two-day Federal Reserve meeting.

-BP led losses, dropping 4.3 percent, the most in almost nine months.
-UBS tumbled 4.9 percent.
-Deutsche Bank AG (DBK) slipped after saying earnings at its investment bank fell 63 percent in the second quarter.
+BP led losses, dropping 4.4 percent, the most in more than ten months.
+UBS tumbled 5.9 percent.
+Anheuser-Busch InBev NV retreated 3.2 percent after reporting a decrease in beer sales.
 Bayer AG (BAYN) advanced after raising its sales and earnings forecasts for the year.

-The Stoxx 600 retreated 0.3 percent to 263.14 at 11:44 a.m. in London.
-The gauge has still rallied 4.8 percent in July as policy makers resolved to preserve the euro and support economic growth.
-The measure has rebounded 13 percent from this year’s low on June 4.
-Futures on the Standard & Poor’s 500 Index gained 0.2 percent, while the MSCI Asia Pacific Index added 1.1 percent.
+The Stoxx 600 declined 1 percent to 261.38 at the close in London.
+The gauge rallied 4.1 percent in July as policy makers resolved to preserve the euro and support economic growth.
+The measure has rebounded 12 percent from this year’s low on June 4.

 “No one expected earnings to be very good,” said Pierre Mouton, a fund manager who helps oversee $6.5 billion at Notz Stucki & Cie. in Geneva.
 “After a couple of spectacular trading sessions, it is an opportunity to lock in gains.”

-Federal Reserve Chairman Ben S. Bernanke may forgo announcing a third round of large-scale asset purchases this week, and may wait until September to unveil plans to buy $600 billion in housing and government debt, according to median estimates of economists in a Bloomberg News survey.
+Federal Chairman Ben S. Bernanke may forgo announcing a third round of large-scale asset purchases, and may wait until September to unveil plans to buy $600 billion in housing and government debt, according to median estimates of economists in a Bloomberg News survey.